Alexandria Ocasio-Cortez Calls For Federal Marijuana Legalization Following Joe Biden’s Opposition

 “It is not irrational to do more scientific investigation to determine, which we have not done significantly enough, whether or not there are any things that relate to whether it’s a gateway drug or not,” Biden said on Saturday, per Newsweek.

 Research from the National Institute on Drug Abuse appears to conflict with Biden’s suggestion — it found that marijuana usage doesn’t act as a gateway to harder drugs.
-The research also suggested that drug use is more complex and triggered by various factors.
+The research also suggested that drug use is a complex process that can be triggered by various factors.
 But despite Biden’s opposition to marijuana legalization at the federal level, his campaign does focus on reformed criminal justice policies to address gender, racial, and income-based disparities in the criminal justice system.
 For example, Biden’s plan opens the possibility of expunging the records of individuals convicted of non-violent, marijuana-related offenses.

 Regardless, progressive Democratic congresswoman Alexandria Ocasio-Cortez took to Twitter hours after Biden’s remarks to voice her opinion on the matter and also took things a step further.